 Field-hunting tip

-Look in hydrothermal veins, skarns, and metamorphic rocks country — that is the host setting where löllingite typically forms.
+Look in hydrothermal veins, skarns, and metamorphic rocks country, the host setting where löllingite typically forms.
 If you start seeing arsenopyrite, siderite, calcite in float, you are in the right ground.
 Field specimens usually show a prismatic, granular, or massive habit, so train your eye for that shape before scanning the outcrop.